Adolescent mental health experts win Emerging Leaders Prize

 The Emerging Leaders Prize fund is flexible meaning the winners decide how best to use it to further their adolescent mental health research.

-Dr Tobias Hauser of UCL wins £80k.
+Dr Tobias Hauser of UCL won second place and £80k.
 His work exploring big data could reveal potential biomarkers indicative of adolescent mental health problems, he said: "I am really excited about the unique opportunity that the Medical Research Foundation has provided with this prize.
 I will use the funding to investigate how brain and cognitive functions develop during adolescence, and how these processes can go awry and lead to mental health problems."

 Medical Research Foundation CEO Dr Angela Hind said: “The Foundation supports research where there is little existing investment but clear clinical need for better treatments.
 By supporting excellence in adolescent mental health research we hope to enable our Prize winners to develop their leadership skills and to explore new ideas in their research.”

-Four further prizes of £5k were awarded in recognition of excellence in adolescent mental health research.
+Four further runner-up prizes of £5k were awarded in recognition of excellence in adolescent mental health research.

 Dr Catherine Sebastian of Royal Holloway, University of London follows an interdisciplinary approach to mental health research by working alongside neuroscientists, psychologists and teachers, she said: "I'm delighted that my research has been recognised by the Medical Research Foundation through the Emerging Leaders Prize.
 My work focuses on how young people cope in response to difficult situations and what influences how they respond.
 The prize funding will help me to strengthen our ongoing research collaborations and to explore new directions for our work.”